Low Cost Franchise Opportunities in UK

 Some networks charge other fees, usually in exchange for providing services that go beyond the normal obligations for the franchisor and therefore not covered by the management services fee.
 An example if an administration service to franchisees.
 This may offer franchisees genuine benefits, especially if most of the franchised businesses are relatively small and the employment is an administrative assistance would not be justified.
 Case must be taken to ensure that such practices do not erode the franchisee’s profitability.

-Advantages and Disadvantages of Investing in a Franchise
+Advantages and Disadvantages of Investing in a Low Cost Franchise Opportunities

 There are some very clear advantages and potential disadvantages of investing in a business franchise: